ganeti/ganeti/man/gnt-instance.rst

 disk\_cache
     Valid for the KVM hypervisor.

     The disk cache mode.
+It controls QEMUs internal 'cache.writeback', 'cache.direct' and 'cache.no-flush' settings, based on the table found in man **qemu-system-x86_64**\(1).
-It can be either default to not pass any cache option to KVM, or one of the KVM cache modes: none (for direct I/O), writethrough (to use the host cache but report completion to the guest only when the host has committed the changes to disk) or writeback (to use the host cache and report completion as soon as the data is in the host cache).
-Note that there are special considerations for the cache mode depending on version of KVM used and disk type (always raw file under Ganeti), please refer to the KVM documentation for more details.
+    It supports three cache modes: *none* (for direct I/O), *writethrough* (to use the host cache but report completion to the guest only when the host has committed the changes to disk) or *writeback* (to use the host cache and report completion as soon as the data is in the host cache).
+The value 'default' has been kept in Ganeti for backwards compatibility and corresponds to *writeback*.
+    Note that certain disk templates in Ganeti may override the cache mode to allow for safe live migrations.

 disk\_aio
     Valid for the KVM hypervisor.

-    This is an optional parameter that specifies the aio mode for the disks.
-KVM default is to use the 'threads' mode, so if not explicitly specified, the native mode will not be used.
-Possible values are: threads or native.
+    This parameter controls the way in which KVM interactions with the kernel I/O subsystem.
+It defaults to *threads* for backwards compatibility, but on recent installations *native* or *io\_uring* would be the recommended way.
+    For *io\_uring* to work, QEMU 5.0 and Linux kernel 5.1 are the minimum requirements.

 disk\_discard
     Valid for the KVM hypervisor.

-    discard is one of "ignore", "unmap" or "default" and controls whether discard (also known as trim or unmap) requests are ignored or passed to the filesystem.
+    discard is one of *ignore* or *unmap* and controls whether discard (also known as trim or unmap) requests are ignored or passed to the filesystem.
 Some machine types may not support discard requests.
-    For compatibility with older qemu versions "default" will not pass any discard option to KVM.

 security\_model
     Valid for the KVM hypervisor.